 Sheryll Cashin is the Carmack Waterhouse Professor of Law, Civil Rights and Social Justice at the Georgetown University Law Center.
 Currently she teaches Administrative Law, Race and American Law, and a writing seminar she recently designed about American segregation, education and opportunity.
 She has also taught Constitutional Law, Local Government Law, Property, and a seminar on urban development.

 Her new book — White Space, Black ‘Hood: Opportunity Hoarding and Segregation in the Age of Inequality (forthcoming, Beacon 2021) — is about the role of geography in producing racial inequality and American caste (The Descendants, forthcoming Beacon Press).
 Her book, Loving: Interracial Intimacy in America and the Threat to White (Beacon, 2017), explores the history and future of interracial intimacy, how white supremacy was constructed and how “culturally dexterous” allies undermine it.
-Her book, Place Not Race (Beacon, 2014), recommended radical reforms of selective college admissions in order to promote robust diversity;it was nominated for an NAACP Image Award for Outstanding Non-Fiction in 2015.
+Her book, Place Not Race (Beacon, 2014), recommended radical reforms of selective college admissions in order to promote robust diversity; it was nominated for an NAACP Image Award for Outstanding Non-Fiction in 2015.
 Her book, The Failures of Integration (PublicAffairs, 2004) explored the persistence and consequences of race and class segregation.
 It was an Editors’ Choice in the New York Times Book Review.
-Cashin is also a two-time nominee for the Hurston/Wright Legacy Award for non-fiction (2005 and 2009).
+Cashin is also a three-time nominee for the Hurston/Wright Legacy Award for non-fiction (2005, 2009, and 2018).
 She has published widely in academic journals and written commentaries for the New York Times, Los Angeles Times, Washington Post, Salon, The Root, and other media.